john-cd/rust_howto/src/categories/rust-patterns/design_patterns.md

 [![cat-rust-patterns][cat-rust-patterns-badge]][cat-rust-patterns]{{hi:Rust patterns}}
 [![cat-no-std][cat-no-std-badge]][cat-no-std]{{hi:No standard library}}

-This crate provides a `DynClone` trait that can be used in trait objects, and a `clone_box` function that can clone any sized or dynamically sized implementation of `DynClone`.
+The `dyn-clone` crate provides a `DynClone` trait that can be used in trait objects, and a `clone_box` function that can clone any sized or dynamically sized implementation of `DynClone`.
 Types that implement the standard library’s `std::clone::Clone` trait are automatically usable by a DynClone trait object.

 ```rust,editable
 {{#include ../../../deps/tests/categories/rust_patterns/dyn_clone.rs:example}}